apache/lucene/dev-docs/file-formats.md

 exception that tells them that Lucene tried to read data beyond the end of the file or anything like that.

-### Validate structures of other files when opening the segment
+## Validate structures of other files when opening a segment

 One of the most frequent case of index corruption that we have observed over the years is file truncation.
 Verifying that index files have the expected codec header and a correct structure for the codec footer when opening a segment helps detect a significant spectrum of cases of corruption.

-### Do as many consistency checks as reasonable
+## Do as many consistency checks as reasonable

 It is common for some data to be redundant, e.g. data from the metadata file might be redundant with information from `FieldInfos`, or all files from the